 Crossing Caledon, we passed a junction to Hermanus and Stanford, both of which very nice coastal areas.
 But we were headed up to the Garden Route and much coastline proximity remained before we had to angle north the following day.

-After a catastrophically dry winter, the Cape was – and remains – in a state of serious drought but the scenery did not really reflect that.
+After a catastrophically dry winter, the Cape was—and remains at the time of writing—in a state of serious drought but the scenery did not really reflect that.
 We cruised abeam De Mond and its billion birds, albeit far to the north inland, and later the N2 resolutely cut through Swellendam, after which it followed the eastern part of a small dry range behind which hide Barrydale and nearby quirky Ronnie’s Sex Shop.

 A few couples were waiting in the reception lounge while a Park employee registered visitors in.
 This is one of the most accessible of all SANParks locations and the coastal retreat must at times be swarmed by weekend warriors, but we were arriving on a week day and off-season.
 The wait was short, just enough time for a bathroom break and taking turns stretching outside while watching a vervet monkey bashfully climb a tree.
 I feel about monkeys the way most tourists seem to feel about NYC squirrels.
 Soft.